 Why Personalization Matters

 No two individuals experience dementia the same way.
 Some lose short-term memory quickly but remain physically active.
 Others may struggle more with communication or sensory overload.
-A person-centered care plan must consider lifestyle, beliefs, physical abilities, and emotional triggers.
+A person-centered care plan must consider lifestyle, beliefs, preferences, physical abilities, and emotional triggers.

 Personalization improves comfort and decreases confusion.
 A favorite meal or song may ease agitation.
 Familiar routines build predictability.
-Involving the person in their care planning when possible also helps maintain dignity and a sense of control.
+Involving the person in their care planning, when possible, also helps maintain dignity and a sense of control.

-Establishing a Daily Routine for Dementia Patients
+Establishing a Daily Routine for Someone Living with Dementia

 Morning